alicevisintin/poster-using-html-css/README.md

 # poster-using-html-css
-I created a poster using html and css
+I created a poster for an art exhibition using html and css